Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and

 The Roborock Application

 The Roborock application allows a smartphone to be used as a remote control.
 More importantly, it provides the ability to read the maps produced by the vacuum and adjust specific parameters.
-The operator can set barriers and exclusion zones which take effect while vacuuming.
+The operator can set barriers and exclusion zones that take effect while vacuuming.
 Additional exclusion zones can be established for floor washing operations.
 Up to four maps can be saved for multilevel buildings.

 This application can be linked to Alexa through the Roborock Plus skill.

 Maneuverability and Robot-Proofing

-The usefulness of a robotic vacuum depends on the device’s ability to start automatically, effective vacuum its cleaning area, and then return to its dock.
+The usefulness of a robotic vacuum depends on the device’s ability to start automatically, effectively vacuum its cleaning area, and then return to its dock.

 To prevent the vacuum’s wheels and brushes from becoming entangled, I have secured all cables and wires to nearby baseboards using clips.

 While robotic vacuums will sometimes sandwich themselves between the floor and a couch or cabinet, this did not prove to be a problem with the Roborock.
 However, it did experience difficulties crossing a furnace air intake grating with holes large enough to trap the robot’s caster.
 I fixed this problem by setting an exclusion zone using the Roborock application.

 Thresholds—the strip of wood at the bottom of doorways where rooms connect—are sometimes too high for a robotic vacuum to cross.
 The Roborock navigated quickly—albeit sometimes noisily—between my threshold-separated rooms.